TouradBaba/web_scraping/README.md

 1. Clone the repository: `https://github.com/TouradBaba/web_scraping.git`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Navigate to the repository directory: `cd <repo_directory>`

+## Clarification on Data Sources

+The `scraper.py` script demonstrates how to scrape data from Yahoo Finance using BeautifulSoup, but the repository primarily relies on `yfinance` for data collection.
+The scraped data is stored in an HDF5 file named `data.h5`.